Infinite-channel deep stable convolutional neural networks: Introduction

-where $l=1,\dots,L$ indexes the $L$ layers, $\{W^{(l)}\}_{l=1}^L$ are the weights, $\{b^{(l)}\}_{l=1}^L$ are the biases and $\phi$ is an activation function.
-We show that the infinite-channel limit of the DCNN, under suitable scaling on the weights, is a stochastic process whose finite-dimensional distributions are multivariate stable distributions \cite{samoradnitsky2017stable}.
-This limiting result extends the recent study of \citet{stablebehaviour} to the more general context of convolutional architectures.
-The limiting process is referred to as the convolutional stable process (CSP).
-Our result contributes to the general theory of DCNNs, and it paves the way to extend some recent research directions that rely on classes of infinite-channel GP limits.

 The paper is structured as follows.
-In Section \ref{sec:definitions} we introduce the notation and all the definitions that are preliminary to our main result.
-In Section \ref{sec:DCNN} we define a DCNN jointly on $K$ distinct inputs, and we specify the distributional assumptions on the model parameters.
-In Section \ref{sec:limits} we compute the limiting distributions jointly over $K$ inputs, whereas in Section \ref{sec:readout} we establish the distribution, again over $K$ inputs, arising from the projection of all spatial features to a single output vector (i.e. a readout layer).
-In Section \ref{sec:conclusions} we briefly discuss our main result, and we present some concluding remarks.
+Section \ref{sec:definitions} introduces the notation and definitions.
+In Section \ref{sec:DCNN} we define a DCNN jointly on $K$ distinct inputs and we specify the distribution assumptions on the model parameters.
+In Section \ref{sec:limits} we compute the limiting distributions jointly over $K$ inputs and we establish the distribution, again over $K$ inputs, arising from the projection of all spatial features to a single output vector (i.e. a readout layer).
+In Section \ref{sec:conclusions} we conclude.